-Cornell and Ithaca College have a collaborative program that will help you take your academic passions and prepare you to work with—and inspire—children and adolescents in a variety of educational settings.
-Graduates of our 13-month M.A.T. program are fully eligible for initial teaching certification in the state of New York, which has reciprocity agreements with more than 30 other states and jurisdictions.
+Cornell students can apply to nearby Ithaca College to become certified teachers.
+Graduates of the 13-month M.A.T. program are fully eligible for initial teaching certification in the state of New York, which has reciprocity agreements with more than 30 other states and jurisdictions.
 Certification specialties include agriculture, English, biology, social studies, chemistry, French, earth science, Spanish, physics, and mathematics.
 More information.

 Graduate Minor in Education

 Students in graduate-degree programs at Cornell University may pursue a Minor in Education.
 Interested students should meet with a faculty member from the Graduate Field of Education.
 If the professor agrees to serve on the student’s committee, an appropriate plan of study will be developed which will typically include coursework in Education (or related) and some portion of one’s thesis or A-exam on related issues.

 Masters and Doctoral Degrees

 Cornell’s Field of Education is not currently accepting applications for graduate study in Education.
 Any questions should be directed to Professor John Sipple.